Memomer/Website-For-Retired-Army-Officer/README.md

   -> registration page for anyone who wants apply as a mentor( mostly people who will benefit from contributing) -> its kinda like open source
   -> integrate backend to frontend so registered mentor are verified and added to our frontend.

+-> So, basically the website contains 3 UI's one for army men, one for the mentors. and the last containing all the organizations interested